JWhitleyWork/dbc-driver-gen/README.md

-# driver_gen
+# dbc-driver-gen
-A C++ application for generating basic I/O drivers from protocol descriptions.
+A C++ application for generating basic drivers and ROS2 wrappers from DBC files.